owenHochwald/Aftrbrnr/README.md

  - [ ] Invoice / Exportable Version of Hours
  - [ ] Custom Timers
  - [ ] Add accomplishments by day in a bar chart by day
- - [ ] Make create page as a general component
+ - [X] Make create page as a general component
+ - [X] Add icons
+ - [ ] Modified schema to allow custome image uploads for pfps